 While at university and after completing her degree she took part in a lot of exhibitions and sold her prints.

-If you were to ask her “what do she like to print, draw etc? ” she would say, in my work she tend to print things that have a lot of meaning and value to her.
+If you were to ask her “what does she like to print, draw etc? ” she would say, in her work she tend to print things that have a lot of meaning and value to her.

 Nowadays, she only print for the fun and pleasure of it but who knows what will happen in the future…

 Mostly though, she is just glad that she has found her passion again in which she had lost all those years ago.